Ph.D., 2000, MIT (Computational Neuroscience)

 The lab investigates the computational mechanisms underlying human object recognition as a gateway to understanding the neural bases of intelligent behavior.
 The ability to recognize objects is a fundamental cognitive task in every sensory modality, e.g., for friend/foe discrimination, social communication, reading, or hearing, and its loss or impairment is associated with a number of neural disorders (e.g., in autism, dyslexia, or schizophrenia).
 Yet despite the apparent ease with which we see and hear, object recognition is widely acknowledged as a very difficult computational problem.
 It is even more difficult from a biological systems perspective, since it involves several levels of understanding, from the computational level, over the level of cellular and biophysical mechanisms and the level of neuronal circuits, up to the level of behavior.

 Most of the work is focused on the domain of vision, reflecting its status as the most accessible sensory modality.
 However, given that similar problems of specificity and invariance have to be solved in other sensory modalities as well (for instance in audition), it is likely that similar computational principles underlie processing in those domains, and we are interested in understanding commonalities and differences in processing between modalities.
-Current projects include research on multitasking, vibrotactile speech, and ultra-rapid object detection through cortical processing shortcuts.
+Current projects include research on neuromorphic learning, multitasking, vibrotactile speech, and plasticity in the auditory system.

 “The findings not only help reveal how the brain processes words, but also provides insights into how to help people with reading disabilities, says Riesenhuber.
 ‘For people who cannot learn words by phonetically spelling them out — which is the usual method for teaching reading — learning the whole word as a visual object may be a good strategy.’”

 Georgetown neuroscientists say they have identified how people can have a “crash in visual processing” — a bottleneck of feedforward and feedback signals that can cause us not to be consciously aware of stimuli that our brain recognized.